fixm-ccb/fixm-user-manual-4.3.0-testing/docs/home.md

 click CHARTER "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/strategic-docs/charter" "Browse the FIXM Change Management Charter" click VERSIONING "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/strategic-docs/versioning_policy" "Browse the FIXM Versioning Policy"

-click FIXM_COMPONENTS "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/general-guidance/fixm-components-introduction" "Explanations about the main FIXM components" click GENERAL_GUIDANCE "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/general-guidance/introduction" "The general rules always  applicable to FIXM" click FIXM_FOR_FFICE "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/fixm-in-support-of-ffice/ffice-application-for-fixm" "Guidance about the use of FIXM for FF-ICE" click FIXM_FOR_OTHER_USE "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/fixm-for-other-use-cases/using-fixm-core-without-an-application" "Guidance about the usage of FIXM in other contexts" click HOW_TO "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/how-to-create-application/introduction" "The How to section for FIXM"
+click FIXM_COMPONENTS "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/general-guidance/introduction?id=fixm-encoding-guidance" "Explanations about the main FIXM components" click FIXM_ENCODING_GUIDANCE "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/general-guidance/introduction" "The general rules always  applicable to FIXM" click FIXM_FOR_FFICE "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/fixm-in-support-of-ffice/ffice-application-for-fixm" "Guidance about the use of FIXM for FF-ICE" click FIXM_FOR_OTHER_USE "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/fixm-for-other-use-cases/using-fixm-core-without-an-application" "Guidance about the usage of FIXM in other contexts" click HOW_TO "https://fixm-ccb.github.io/fixm-user-manual-4.3.0-testing/#/how-to-create-application/introduction" "The How to section for FIXM"